phax/peppol-commons/README.md

 Versions >= 4.0.0 are compatible with ph-commons >= 6.0.

 ## peppol-smp-client
 This project holds the SMP client library used by the access points to retrieve service metadata.
 It is based on cipa-smp-client-library 2.2.3.
-I also provide an OSS [SMP server](https://github.com/phax/peppol-smp-server).
+This project also contains the BDXR SMP client (since version 4.2.2).
 This project uses Apache HTTP client to perform the REST lookups on foreign SMPs.
 The reason to not use the Jersey 1.x client is an incompatibility with Java 8.
 This means that this version is compliant with Java 1.6+.

 Versions <= 3.1.3 are compatible with ph-commons < 6.0.
 Versions >= 4.0.0 are compatible with ph-commons >= 6.0.

+I also provide an OSS [SMP server](https://github.com/phax/peppol-smp-server) with a nice management GUI.

 ### Configuration
-The SMP client uses the file `smp-client.properties` for configuration.
+The SMP client (both PEPPOL and BDXR) uses the file `smp-client.properties` for configuration.
 The default file resides in the folder `src/main/resources` of this project.
 You can change the path of the properties file by setting the system property `smp.client.properties.path` (available as of version 4.2.0) to the absolute path of the configuration file (e.g. by specifying `-Dsmp.client.properties.path=/var/www/smpclient.properties` on Java startup).
 The name of the file does not matter, but if you specify a different properties file please make sure that you also specify an absolute path to the trust store!

 It supports the following properties:
   * **`truststore.location`**: the location of the PEPPOL trust store (of type JKS) to be used.
 If this property is not defined, the value defaults to `truststore/complete-truststore.jks`.
 By default the SMP client supports the following built-in trust stores (in library [peppol-commons](https://github.com/phax/peppol-commons)):